kakurk/kkurkela.github.io/index.md

 ## Biography

 I graduated from Cornell University in 2014 with a degree in Human Development and a concentration in Developmental Behavioral Neuroscience.
-I spent two years after graduation working as the laboratory manager for the Cognitive Aging and Neuroimaging Lab at Penn State University.
-During my time at Penn State, my research focused on the study of neural architecture underlying false memory.
-I spent the past two years in the Memory Modulation Lab at Boston College, where I continued my work studying the cognitive neuroscience of memory, focusing on the modulation of context and emotion and the neural correlates of memory using fMRI, EEG, and tDCS.
+I am interested in studying the cognitive neuroscience of memory, particularly on false memory, associative memory, emotion, and context.
+I study the neural correlates of these phenomena using fMRI, EEG, and tDCS.

+I also have a strong interest in the replicability "crisis" in psychological science, particularly in the use of pre-registrations, open data, and open, version controlled code to increase replicability in psychology and cognitive neuroscience.

 Outside of the lab I love to ski, play soccer, run, read a good book, and I am an avid soccer (Barclay's Premier League) and football (NFL) fan.

 ## Past Work Experience